elofgren/VHBlog/README.md

-VHData
+VHBlog
 ======

-Data for Variance Hammer
+Data and analysis code for posts on www.variancehammer.com